Back to Colorado

 Who It Names or Affects

-• Investor-owned electric utilities
+• Investor-owned electric utilities regulated by the Public Utilities Commission.

-• Local governments (counties, cities, towns)
+• Local governments including counties, cities, towns, and city-counties.

 Terms To Know

-Certificate of public convenience and necessity
+Certificate of Public Convenience and Necessity

 Limits and Unknowns